Home Menu Mail Search

 Click image to enlarge

-If you look at early 3-person photos, you'll probably find there's not much difference in focus for any of the subjects.
+If you look at early group photos, you'll probably find there's not much difference in focus for any of the subjects.

-A common explanation for the middle one dying early is because they would likely be the oldest, and therefore die early anyway.
-That makes sense, though quite often the middle person is a child, with mum and dad either side.
+A common explanation for the middle one dying early is because they would likely be the the group's most senior person and the oldest, and therefore die before the others.
+That makes sense, though quite often in a small group photo the middle person is a child, with mum and dad either side.

 But whatever the reason, we'd need to see enough photos, names and dates of death, before any support could be given to this superstition.